 The water should be lukewarm or at room temperature, and you may need to change it several times a day when it becomes dirty.

 Fresh, clean water will need to be given every day.

-The water dish will need to be thoroughly washed with soap and hot water every day as well.
+The water dish will also need to be thoroughly washed with soap and hot water daily.

-Use mild dish soap to wash the water bowl, and be sure to thoroughly rinse away any leftover soap residue.
+Use mild dish soap to wash the water bowl, and be sure to rinse away any leftover soap residue thoroughly.

-When you first start to see signs of shedding in your crestie, you will need to raise the humidity levels in the enclosure.
+When you first see signs of shedding in your crestie, you will need to raise the humidity levels in the enclosure.

-This is done by misting the tank several times per day or leaving a reptile fogger on for longer than usual.
+This is done by misting the tank several times daily or leaving a reptile fogger on for longer than usual.